Waikato crash: One dead after vehicle hits tree in Waerenga - NZ Herald

 Emergency responders were called to the scene, near the intersection of Okaeria and Kopuku Rds, around 9.20am.

 Today's fatal crash comes one day after the official holiday road toll period ended.
-The Christmas-New Year road toll was 17 people.
+The Christmas-New Year road toll was 17.

 AdvertisementAdvertise with NZME.

-It was a large jump from the previous year, when 11 people died in road accidents during Christmas and New Year.
+It was a large jump from the previous year, when 11 people died in road crashes during Christmas and New Year.

-Police said yesterday that they were disappointed at the jump, saying many of the crashes were avoidable.
+Police said yesterday that they were disappointed at the increase, saying many of the crashes were avoidable.

 "The impact on whānau, friends and communities cannot be measured when someone is killed in a road crash," said Assistant Commissioner Bruce O'Brien.